webplatform/docs/justified/index.md

 {{Flags}}
 {{Glossary_Item
 |Term=justified
 |Definition=A form of typographical justification that positions text to align precisely with both its left and right margins, usually accomplished by incrementally increasing or decreasing word spacing (and sometimes letter spacing) by minute amounts.
-Also called <i>fully-justified</i>.
+Also called fully-justified.
 }}
 {{Notes_Section}}
 {{See_Also_Section}}